cowrie/cowrie/docs/EVENT_PIPELINE.rst

 Event Pipeline Design
 #####################

-This document describes how Cowrie events travel from the code that observes attacker activity to the output plugins: a session-scoped event log feeding a single central dispatcher.
-The event *schema* (the event ids and their attributes) is documented in :doc:`OUTPUT`.
+This document is for Cowrie developers and contributors: it describes the internal design that carries events from the code observing attacker activity to the output plugins — a session-scoped event log feeding a single central dispatcher.
+Operators consuming Cowrie's output do not need it; the event *schema* (the event ids and their attributes) is documented in :doc:`OUTPUT`, and the integration guides cover shipping events to external systems.

 Terminology
 ***********